Power failure: How a winter storm pushed Texas into crisis

 Images of desperate Texans circulated worldwide.
 To some, they evoked comparisons to a less wealthy or self-regarding place.
 To others, they laid bare problems that have long festered.

-The state’s Republican leadership was blamed for ignoring warnings that winter could wreak the havoc that it did, and for not providing local officials with enough information to protect residents now.

 A week after she warned her county’s nearly 5 million residents about the impending storm, Harris County Judge Lina Hidalgo was sleeping on an air mattress at the county’s emergency operations center.
-Her home was without power for three nights.
+Her home had been without power for three nights.

 Around 2 a.m.
 Monday, the full measure of the crisis Texas faced began to be apparent.